-During the early 1970’s, attempts were made with a variety of lasers to enhance aqueous humor outflow through the trabecular meshwork in open angle glaucoma by puncturing the trabecular meshwork with the laser energy.
+During the early 1970s, attempts were made with a variety of lasers to enhance aqueous humor outflow through the trabecular meshwork in open-angle glaucoma by puncturing the trabecular meshwork with the laser energy.
 Despite the failure of these procedures to create holes in the trabecular meshwork, a subsequent decrease in the intraocular pressure, several days to weeks following some of the procedures, was often observed.
 In 1979, Wise and Witter published a pilot study describing an argon laser procedure for the control of intraocular pressure.
 This technique, known as argon laser trabeculoplasty, has changed little since its original description.
 Many theories attempting to explain the effect of the trabeculoplasty laser burns have emerged.
-It is now thought that a cascade of biological events that involves renewal of trabecular meshwork cells and accelerated turnover of the extracellular matrix, or tissues between the trabecular cells, enhances outflow through the trabecular meshwork following laser treatment.
-Argon laser trabeculoplasty is a relatively uncomplicated office procedure and has gained wide acceptance in the treatment of open angle glaucoma.
+It is now thought that a cascade of biological events that involves renewal of trabecular meshwork cells and accelerated turnover of the extracellular matrix, or tissues between the trabecular cells, enhance outflow through the trabecular meshwork following laser treatment.
+Argon laser trabeculoplasty is a relatively uncomplicated office procedure and has gained wide acceptance in the treatment of open-angle glaucoma.
 In approximately 80% of eyes treated with argon laser trabeculoplasty, a significant lowering of the intraocular pressure will be achieved.
-However, the intraocular pressure lowering effect will diminish over time and approximately 10% of initially successful treatments will fail with each year.
+However, the intraocular pressure-lowering effect will diminish over time and approximately 10% of initially successful treatments will fail with each year.
 In patients in whom the initial laser trabeculoplasty was successful, additional laser therapy may be warranted.
-A modification of this therapy, Selective Laser Trabeculoplasty, is also available to treat open angle glaucoma.
+A modification of this therapy, Selective Laser Trabeculoplasty, is also available to treat open-angle glaucoma.

 What Laser Therapy is available for Angle Closure Glaucoma?